-Join us for only $3 a round or $5 for 2 rounds – located in the Culture Tent.
+Join us for only $3 a round or $5 for 2 rounds – located in the Culture Pavilion.

-Signup will start a half hour before play time, prepay and reserve your spot for any hour of play.
+Signup will start when the gates open, prepay and reserve your spot for any hour of play.
 Each round consists of 15 hands, and each round will begin at the half hour.

 Round start times